explorigin/modular-js/README.md

 # Modular Javascript - A Custom Javascript Generator for Haxe

 Quite simply, the modular-js generator will output AMD modules for each class in your Haxe application.
+The filename is generated from the parent package of each class.

 ## Usage